-This error occurs if you've created a password for your key file, but haven't manually entered the password.
+This error occurs if you created a password for your key file, but haven't manually entered the password.
 To correct this error, enter the password or use ssh-agent to load the key automatically.

 Automatically troubleshoot SSH errors

 Some SSH errors, such as Resource temporarily unavailable, can be caused by a variety of issues.
 To resolve these types of errors, or if you aren't receiving a specific error message, run the AWSSupport-TroubleshootSSH Automation document to automatically find and correct issues.
-For more information, see I'm receiving errors when trying to connect to my EC2 instance using SSH.
-How can I use the AWSSupport-TroubleshootSSH automation workflow to troubleshoot SSH connection issues?
+For more information, see How can I use the AWSSupport-TroubleshootSSH automation workflow to troubleshoot SSH connection issues?